vigneshmanick/pixi/docs/features/multi_environment.md

 - **Large developer environments**, that combine all the smaller environments, e.g. `dev`.
 - **Strict supersets of environments**, e.g. `prod` and `test-prod` where `test-prod` is a strict superset of `prod`.
 - **Multiple machines from one project**, e.g. a `cuda` environment and a `cpu` environment.
-- **And many more.** (Feel free to edit this document in our GitHub and add your use case.)
+- **And many more.** (Feel free to edit this document and add your use case.)

 This prepares `pixi` for use in large projects with multiple use-cases, multiple developers and different CI needs.

 ## Design Considerations

-There are a few things we wanted to keep in mind in the design:
+There are a few things to keep in mind in the design:

 1. **User-friendliness**: Pixi is a user focussed tool that goes beyond developers.
 The feature should have good error reporting and helpful documentation from the start.
 2. **Keep it simple**: Not understanding the multiple environments feature shouldn't limit a user to use pixi.
-The feature should be "invisible" to the non-multi env use-cases.
+The feature should be "invisible" to the non-multi environment use-cases.
 3. **No Automatic Combinatorial**: To ensure the dependency resolution process remains manageable, the solution should avoid a combinatorial explosion of dependency sets.
 By making the environments user defined and not automatically inferred by testing a matrix of the features.
 4. **Single environment Activation**: The design should allow only one environment to be active at any given time, simplifying the resolution process and preventing conflicts.
 5. **Fixed lock files**: It's crucial to preserve fixed lock files for consistency and predictability.
 Solutions must ensure reliability not just for authors but also for end-users, particularly at the time of lock file creation.